New Israeli Tax Reform 2026: Complete Income Tax Exemption for Olim Chadashim

 Crucially, this new reform doesn’t replace the existing flagship benefit for Olim Chadashim.
 The current 10-year exemption on foreign-source income (dividends, interest, rental income, capital gains, etc.) remains intact.

-The 2026 tax reform adds to this existing advantage, creating dual exemptions: foreign income exemption for 10 years, plus Israeli income exemption (up to 1 million shekels) for 2 years.
+The 2026 tax reform adds to this existing advantage, creating dual exemptions: foreign income exemption for 10 years, plus Israeli income exemption.
 This combination creates an incredibly attractive tax environment for new immigrants with diverse income sources.

 For example, an Oleh who maintains rental properties abroad while working in Israeli high-tech would pay no tax on rental income for 10 years and no tax on Israeli salary for the first 2 years.